jamespeterschinner/async_v20/README.rst

 Why async_v20?
 --------------

-There are many OANDA clients for python already available.
-Why create another?
+There are many OANDA clients for python already available so why create another?
 The main driver for creating async_v20 was to facilitate better risk management, by allowing user's to concurrently monitor account status and trade currency's.